 - Kyle Turris, Canadian ice hockey player

-- Tim Tebow, American football and baseball player, television personality and sportscaster
+- Tim Tebow, American football and baseball player and sportscaster

 - Braian Rodríguez, Uruguayan footballer